relaymesh/githook/README.md

 ## Rules

-Rules are the heart of Githooks' event routing system.
+Rules are the heart of githook' event routing system.
 They define which webhook events to publish and where to send them.

 ### Rule Structure